Photon diffusion in space and time in a second-order nonlinear disordered medium: Samples and experiments

 Next, we examine the spatial diffusion profiles in the pellet.
-Figure~\ref{fig:spatial} displays the experimentally measured spatial profiles for the IG (dark green triangles), IR (red circles), and SHG (blue solid spheres) photons.
+Figure~\ref{fig:spatial} displays the experimentally measured spatial profiles for the IG (blue solid line), IR (orange dotted line), and SHG (green dashed line) photons.
 Each profile shows a characteristic diffusive peak inside the input edge.
 The first peak to appear is the IG one followed by the IR one.
 This behavior is expected since $\ell_t(2\omega)<\ell_t(\omega)$.
 The SHG peak may be expected to appear at a location where the fundamental intensity is maximum.
 However, this is not the case, and the maximum intensity of the SHG is observed deeper in the sample where the IR is about \SI{80}{\%} of its peak intensity.
 This comes from the fact that the SHG beam is generated in the medium by the IR beam and then propagates with the same transport characteristics as the IG beam.
 This behavior will be well reproduced by the theoretical model.
 Regarding the wings deep inside the sample, an exponential decay is observed.
 This arises from the loss mechanisms at play in the sample coming from the finite transverse extent of the pellet, the linear absorption, and the nonlinearity in the case of the IR light.